tylerdtran/HOTHX/README.md

 # HOTHX
 Our Hack on the Hill Project

+The youtube link to our project: https://www.youtube.com/watch?v=vv2qFi7livM&ab_channel=Alyssa

 There may be dependecies to install such as selenium, django